benyangtang/opennex_sample1/README.md

   - flask
 - The Container image is in the Docker hub: opennexfree/opennex_docker .
 # Your own code
-- The files of your own code are stored in a directory outside of the Docker image, and and the directory is mounted when the Docker container is launched.
+- The files of your own code are stored in a directory outside of the Docker image, and the directory is mounted when the Docker container is launched.
 - So this Docker image can be used for any code as long as the following simple rules are observed:
   - The interface to the docker is a file called run.py, which contains up to ten functions from `app1()` to `app10()`, corresponding to /app1 to /app10 in the REST api, and performing different algoritms.
   - The parameters passed into those functions are the same as the the parameters specified in the api call.
   - Those functions also take an addictional parameter `outDir` specifying the directory to store the result.
   - Those functions return a tuple of 3 elements: a text string of text output, a string containing the path of an image file, a string containing the path of a data file.
 Any of the elements can be `None`.
+  - The REST api returns a json object with 3 key/value pairs, corresponding to the tuple mentioned above: `{'message': messageStr, 'plotUrl': PlotUrlStr, 'dataUrl': dataUrlStr}` .

 # What are in this sample code?
 - The sample run.py has three functions: app1(), app2() and app3():